sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 We think of each integer as a number of grains of sand being placed at the corresponding vertex.
 A *divisor* on `\Gamma` is an element of `\ZZ V`, i.e., an element in the free abelian group on *all* of the vertices.
-In the context of divisors, it is sometimes useful to think of assigning dollars to each vertex, with negative integers signifying a debt.
+In the context of divisors, it is sometimes useful to think of a divisor on `\Gamma` as assigning dollars to each vertex, with negative integers signifying a debt.

 Stabilization
 ^^^^^^^^^^^^^